marcoalopez/GrainSizeTools/README.md

 - It estimates the actual 3D populations of grains from the population of apparent (2D) grain sizes using a variant of the Scheil-Schwartz-Saltykov method to unfold the 2D population.
 Similar to what the *StripStar* script does.
 - It produces ready-to-publish plots, allowing to save the graphical output as a bitmap or vector images.

-You can download the script [here](http://figshare.com/articles/GrainSizeTools_script/1383130)
+You can download the script [here](https://github.com/marcoalopez/GrainSizeTools/releases) or [here](http://figshare.com/articles/GrainSizeTools_script/1383130)

 Documentation
 -------------